 Combat fraud and elder abuse.

-If you suspect physical, sexual, or emotional abuse, call Crime Stoppers of Northern Minnesota and Northwest Ontario.
+If you suspect physical, sexual, or emotional abuse, call Crime Stoppers of Northwestern Ontario.
 Apropos of Chima’s Triads, Crime Stoppers is a joint effort of the media, the police, and concerned citizens; one of over 100 similar programs across Canada, Crime Stoppers provides community policing to help protect the least visible, most vulnerable segments of our society– especially the elderly.